aaronwins356/UnrealCoder/README.md

 - Python 3.9 or newer
 - [Ollama](https://ollama.com/) running locally with the model specified in `config.json`
-- (Optional) A Tor binary if you plan to enable Tor routing for search queries
+- (Optional) A Tor binary if you plan to enable Tor routing for research queries.
+When enabled, the server ensures the Tor SOCKS proxy is reachable before performing lookups.

 You can use the provided `venv` directory or create your own virtual environment.